PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Abstract

 \section{Abstract}

 A central challenge in multi-task reinforcement learning (RL) is to train generalist policies capable of performing tasks not seen during training.
-To facilitate such generalization, linear temporal logic (LTL) has recently emerged as a powerful formalism for specifying structured, temporally extended tasks to RL agents.
-While existing approaches to LTL-guided multi-task RL demonstrate successful generalization across LTL specifications, they are unable to generalize to unseen vocabularies of propositions (or ``symbols''), which describe high-level events in LTL\@.
-We present PlatoLTL, a novel approach that enables policies to zero-shot generalize not only \textit{compositionally} across LTL formula structures, but also \textit{parametrically} across propositions.
-We achieve this by treating propositions as instances of parameterized predicates rather than discrete symbols, allowing policies to learn shared structure across related propositions.
-We propose a novel architecture that embeds and composes predicates to represent LTL specifications, and demonstrate successful zero-shot generalization to novel propositions and tasks across challenging environments.
+To facilitate such generalization, linear temporal logic (LTL) has emerged as a powerful formalism for specifying structured, temporally extended tasks to RL agents.
+While existing approaches to LTL-guided multi-task RL demonstrate generalization across LTL specifications, they are unable to generalize to unseen vocabularies of propositions (or ``symbols''), which describe high-level events in LTL\@.
+We present PlatoLTL, a novel approach that enables policies to zero-shot generalize not only \textit{compositionally} across LTL structures, but also \textit{parametrically} across propositions.
+We model propositions as parameterized instances of atomic predicates, allowing policies to learn shared structure across related propositions.
+We propose a novel architecture that embeds and composes parameterized propositions to represent LTL formulae, and demonstrate zero-shot generalization in a range of challenging environments.